-The upgrade work will only be done during summer months when river flows are low and when there's favourable ground conditions.
+The upgrade work will generally be done during summer months when river flows are low and when there's favourable ground conditions.

 Because the upgrade will affect parts of the flood control scheme as they're worked on, they'll be managed in limited sections at a time, to manage any potential flood risk.

 If contractors require access to your property, we'll contact you.